e0008233/CG3002-NUS-AY1819-Team12/Software/README.md

 ## Readme For files in MLP folders
 Note: configure the file paths properly to link to the right folders.
+Run the files using Python3.

 If there are warnings shown, it is safe to ignore them according to research online.